 If you are interested in studying organ as a secondary or in private lessons:

 Each day students participate in a musicianship class, master class, primary area small group lesson, practice time, and social events.
 Secondary area small group lessons take place twice during the week.
 Private lessons are scheduled within this framework.

 View Sample Schedule

 Congratulations!
 If the presenter sends the scholarship to Furman, we will refund your registration to you once the scholarship funds arrive.
 (Full-payment is expected at time of application.)
-Scholarship funds may be used for added private lessons, on-campus housing/meals (room and board) and rental linens (TBA).
-Lessons and linens (if available) can be added to an existing registration up until June 1.
+Scholarship funds may be used for added private lessons and on-campus housing/meals (room and board).
+Lessons can be added to an existing registration up until June 1.
 Scholarship Checks should be made payable to Furman University Music.
 A card payment option is also available.

 Summer Keyboard Institute